fdnthecoder/Orion/README.md

 Most of the above requirements will map directly to an API endpoint.
 We will use flask restx for our API server, as we have experience with it.

+We want the options available to the user stored on the server.
+This way, menus etc. live in a single place.

 Some design issues to be resolved.

 - How do we specify a game?